 29. Candidates found guilty of Major Offences shall have the right of appeal to the Academic Misconduct Appeals Committee against the decisions of, and / or penalties imposed by the Academic Misconduct Committee.
 Appeals should be submitted in writing to the Secretary of the Academic Misconduct Appeals Committee (see paragraph 30 below) within 10 working days of the candidate receiving notification of the decision of the Academic Misconduct Committee, and should set out the grounds for, and nature of the appeal together with any evidence.
 Possible grounds for appeal include those listed in paragraph 15 above.

-30. The constitution of an Academic Misconduct Appeals Committee shall be:
+30. The Academic Misconduct Appeals Committee shall be appointed by the Senate on an annual basis with the following constitution:

-Three academic members of Senate one of whom shall act as Chair
+Two Associate Deans (Teaching) of whom shall act as Chair.

 One University member of the Loughborough Students’ Union Executive nominated by the Executive.

+Two further Associate Deans (Teaching) shall be appointed on an annual basis as reserves, to act as full members in cases where the Chair and/or other appointed member have a previous connection.

 The Academic Registrar shall appoint a member of Academic Registry staff to act as Secretary to the Appeals Committee.

 No individual who has any previous connection with the case to be heard may serve on the Academic Misconduct Appeals Committee or act as its Secretary.